 Figure 8: Normalized Canadian data for homicides with firearms vs total homicides

 The scatterplot above represents the total number of homicides compared to the number of firearm homicides with each year from 2005 to 2014 as a data point.
 The correlation between the total number of homicides and the number of homicides is quite strong.
 The correlation is positive and linear, so as the number of total homicides go up, we also see the number of firearms homicides go up with the proportion of total to firearm homicides staying relatively similar.
 The data does meet the correlation conditions for this scatter plot.
 The data points are both quantitative, the plot does meet the straight enough, and there are no outliers here.
 The data point for 2011 is the one data point here that could potentially be an outlier, but I don’t believe that the data is far enough away from the trend line to be able to be considered one.
-The correlation coefficient for this scatter plot is .9181, which means that there is a very strong correlation between the number of homicides and the number of firearm homicides every year.
+The correlation coefficient for this scatter plot is .9181, which means that there is a very strong correlation between the number of homicides and the number of firearm homicides every year. (need to discuss the R^2 – what is its significance?)

 Figure 9: Normalized American data for homicides with firearms vs total homicides

 This scatterplot represents the total number of homicides compared to the number of firearm homicides in the US with each year from 2005 to 2014 as a data point.
 The correlation between the total number of homicides and the number of homicides is very strong.
 The correlation is positive and linear, so as the number of total homicides go up, we also see the number of firearms homicides go up with the proportion of total to firearm homicides staying relatively similar.
 The data does meet the correlation conditions for this scatter plot.
 The data points are both quantitative, the plot does meet the straight enough, and there are no outliers here.
-The correlation coefficient for this scatter plot is .9964, which means that there is a very strong correlation between the number of homicides and the number of firearm homicides every year.
+The correlation coefficient for this scatter plot is .9964, which means that there is a very strong correlation between the number of homicides and the number of firearm homicides every year. (need to discuss the R^2 – what is its significance?)
+Any comments about the difference in Canada vs US scatterplots? (especially concerning strength?)

 Task 3

 Confidence intervals